-Discussions of gender equality remain a taboo and sensitive issue in the Muslim-majority country.
+Discussions of gender equality remain a taboo and sensitive issue in Muslim-majority countries.
 This situation is inseparable from the strong patriarchal culture that has long been rooted in these regions.

 As a result, oppression and violence in the name of gender are prevalent in these regions.
-Of course, this situation contradicts Islamic teachings that uphold equality and humanity (Badran, 2001: 50; Hashim, 1999: 9).
+Of course, this situation contradicts Islamic teachings that uphold equality and humanity (Badran, 2001, p.
+50; Hashim, 1999, p.
+9).

 In this context, several Muslim feminist figures have emerged who have fought against oppressive currents in the name of gender, including Shirin Ebadi.

 As a woman born and raised in a patriarchal culture, Ebadi truly understands the bitterness of life as a woman.
 Discrimination and violence in the name of gender are no strangers to her.
 As an educated woman, she tried to combat the situation.
 Despite repeated threats from the Islamic government of Iran, she continued to fight for the defense of humanity.

 Shirin Ebadi was born on June 21, 1947, in Hamadan Province, Iran, 180 miles from Tehran.
 She was born into a well-educated middle-class family with a model of thought that was fairly modern at the time.
 Ebadi’s father, Mohammad Ali Khan, was a lawyer who held several important government positions during his lifetime.

 However, Ebadi’s mother, Minu, suffers from severe mental illness, so she is prone to anxiety and sometimes physical ailments such as asthma.
 “I don’t remember a day when my mother looked really happy,” Ebadi said of her mother’s condition.
 Still, Ebadi’s mother continued to focus on raising her children.
 For Minu, being a good mother is a woman’s most important task.